eraofchaos/eraofchaos.github.io/Avatars/Inferno Ruler.md

 ## Details

+ **Description:** Inferno Ruler Avatar Frame

  **Tips:** Obtained by becoming the champion in Endless Inferno after the everyday calculation

- **Extra Tips:** Inferno Ruler Avatar Frame

  **Is available:**  +